-- Listening: in-class observation, self-assessment and peer feedback - Reading: in-class observation, self-assessment and peer feedback - Writing: in-class writing assignments and homework - Speaking: in-class observation, self-assessment and peer feedback - Supporting knowledge: self-assessment by means of online tests in the course of the year or at specific moments.
-A minimum score of 80% is required.
+- Listening: in-class observation, self-assessment and peer feedback - Reading: in-class observation, self-assessment and peer feedback - Writing: in-class writing assignments and homework - Speaking: in-class observation, self-assessment and peer feedback - Supporting knowledge: (online) tests throughout the year.
+A minimum score of 80% is required for online tests.
 Tests can be taken repeatedly until this score is obtained.